Author's Note: Ninth addition to the Don't Blink series. Set after The Taste I'm Touching and before Under Every Scar.

 Rachel nibbles guiltily on her lower lip, and her eyes fill with worry.
 "Don't tell Quinn," she begs, as if a little visual admiration of a beautiful woman is really going to be a deal breaker for Quinn.

-"The stool is too high," Rachel defends weakly, and Santana laughs.
+"The stool is too high," Rachel defends weakly.

 "You're barely an inch taller than I am," Rachel grumbles, grabbing her drink.